37 species of trees and shrubs available; orders due by March 15

-Order forms for the 2014 Conservation Tree and Shrub Seedling Sale are now available from Erie County Soil and Water Conservation District.
+ERIE COUNTY, NY— Order forms for the 2019 Conservation Tree and Shrub Seedling Sale are now available from Erie County Soil and Water Conservation District.

-Thirty-two species of trees and shrubs are available this year.
+Thirty-seven species of trees and shrubs are available this year.
 The one-to-three-year-old bare root seedlings, which range in size from 6 to 24 inches, are available in lots of 10 to 500.
 The District is offering an expanded selection of four-year-old evergreen transplants which are more mature trees with thicker stems, more branching and more developed roots.
-New seedling introductions to the 2014 program are black chokeberry and spicebush which are excellent shrubs for pollinator insects including butterflies and bees.

 The District also stocks marking flags, fertilizer tablets, and tree shelters to help promote the success of your plantings.
 Bluebird nest boxes can be ordered through the program or be purchased at the District office.